nexo-tech/toml2lua/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+## Fork Maintainer

+This fork is maintained by [Oleg Pustovit](https://github.com/nexo-tech), building on the work of [Jon Stoler](https://github.com/jonstoler/lua-toml) and the original contributors.

+## Contributions

+Includes pull requests and contributions from:

+- [Natanael Copa](https://github.com/ncopa) — fix encoding of plain ol borring arrays (issue #12)
+- [Luka Vandervelden](https://github.com/Lukc) — Lua 5.1 marked as supported in the rockspec. (issue #20)
+- [Ekaterina Vaartis](https://github.com/vaartis) - Don't replace / with \/, because the library can't decode that back